What are SPEA’s admission requirements?

 What is the IU in DC Program?

-SPEA offers the Washington Leadership Program each fall and spring semester in Washington, DC.
-Junior and senior undergraduate students from all majors at all campuses are eligible to apply.
-This program consists of two senior-level seminars (each worth 3 credit hours) and an internship (worth 5-6 credit hours).
-Students complete internships by working four days per week at an assigned congressional/ Senate office, trade association, or federal agency, or at a health, environmental, or nonprofit organization.
-Beginning Fall 2011, a new program will be offered specific to Health Policy, the Health Policy Leadership Program.
-To learn more about both IU in DC programs, please click here.
+SPEA offers the Washington Leadership Program each fall semester in Washington, DC.
+Junior and senior undergraduate students from all majors at all IU campuses are eligible to apply.
+This program consists of two senior-level seminars (each worth 3 credit hours) and an internship (worth 6 credit hours).
+Students complete internships by working four days per week at an assigned congressional/Senate office, trade association, or federal agency, or at a health, environmental, or nonprofit organization.
+To learn more about the IU in DC program, please click here.

 How do I find out about SPEA scholarships?

 SPEA students can review a listing of general scholarships by visiting the Undergraduate Program office in SPEA room 240 or by clicking here.

 Do I have to take my last 30 hours on the IU Bloomington campus?

 No. However, SPEA does abide by a plurality rule that states you must complete over 50% of your coursework here on the Bloomington campus to earn an IU Bloomington degree.